nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 The AP will upgrade automatically its local server version until all APs in the domain start using the newest possible version.

 > **IMPORTANT**: After the domain effective version has been upgraded, new Raft commands and features will start to be exercised resulting in committing new commands in the durable domain state.
-To roll back the NuoDB Admin Tier after this happens, the corresponding `raftlog` backup for each AP should be restored.
+To downgrade the NuoDB Admin Tier after this happens, the corresponding `raftlog` backup for each AP should be restored.
+If there is no backup the NuoDB domain state should be reset which will require all database processes to be restarted.

 Kubernetes will not automatically perform a rollback if a rollout is stuck and the pods using the new image don't become _ready_.
 To manually roll back a Helm release use `helm rollback <release>` command.